dincamihai/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt_text][luminance-formula]
 that I found in [Grayscale - Wikipedia](https://en.wikipedia.org/wiki/Grayscale#Colorimetric_(perceptual_luminance-preserving)_conversion_to_grayscale)

-After converting to grayscale I normalize the image in order to help the optimizer during the training
+After converting from 3 channels to 1 channel using the formula above, I normalize the image (mu=0, sigma=1) in order to help the optimizer during the training.

 Here is an example of a traffic sign image original - luminance - normalized